simplito/privmx-endpoint-swift-extra/README.md

 This project is part of the PrivMX Platform (https://privmx.dev).
 This software is Licensed under the MIT License.

-PrivMX Endpoint and PrivMX Bridge are licensed under the PrivMX Free License.
+PrivMX Endpoint and PrivMX Bridge are licensed under the [PrivMX Free License](https://github.com/simplito/privmx-endpoint)..
 See the License for the specific language governing permissions and limitations.